 I went to Central for all 4 years of high school and graduated last year.
 I had a great time there and had so many teachers that I connected with-in fact it was hard for me to choose who I wanted to give me my diploma at graduation!
 I worked in the Guidance Office my junior year and I don't know where these claims that the teachers dont' care about their students is coming from.
 Everyone who worked there was dedicated to their job and their students.
 If you are motivated and ready to ask for help they'll help you.
 It's a great school with some really great teahcers.

-Central Crossing High School is a public high school in Grove City.
-The principal of Central Crossing High School is Mrs. Jill V. Burke, who can be contacted at firstname.lastname@example.org.
-1,549 children attend Central Crossing High School and identify as Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
+Central Crossing High School is a public high school in Harrisburg.
+The principal of Central Crossing High School is Mrs. Jill V. Burke and can be contacted at email@example.com.
+1,549 students attend Central Crossing High School and are mostly Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
 22% of the 1,549 students here are classified as "economically disadvantaged", and 47% are paying reduced lunch prices.
-The student to teacher ratio at Central Crossing High School is 19:1.
+The ratio of students to teachers at Central Crossing High School is 19:1.
 South-Western Career Academy is one of the nearest high schools.